The call for applications for the Fall 2025 cohort is now open. The application deadline is Monday, 8 September, 2025.

 Diversity and inclusion

 CUCo strives to achieve and contribute to an inclusive academic culture in which there is no place for conscious or unconscious barriers due to cultural, ethnic or religious background, gender, sexual orientation, health or age.
-CUCo encourages and trusts applicants to take additional effort to increase the diversity within research teams.
-If the team is having trouble with increasing diversity, please contact CUCo for support.
+CUCo encourages and trusts applicants to take additional efforts to increase the diversity within research teams.
+CUCo can offer support in this process.

 Spark phase 2: Assembling a team and developing a research topic